mgrauer/booklist/index.md

 * Some Desperate Glory, by Emily Tesh, 2023; 436p `4`
 * The Circumference of the World 4
 * Shadow of the Wind 4
-* A Deadly Education WIP
+* A Deadly Education 4

 ## non-fiction